bitshifter/bitshifter.github.io/_drafts/the-last-10-percent.md

 I do not know what the Rust calling convention is but there seems to be a lot of saving and restoring registers to and from the stack around the call to `check_for`.
 So there's definitely some overhead in performing this check at runtime and that's certainly noticeable comparing the results of my compile time AVX2 performance (51.1Mrays/s) to runtime checked AVX2 performance (47.6Mrays/s).
 If you know exactly what hardware your program is going to be running on it's better to use the compile time method.
 In my case, the `hit` method is called millions of times so this overhead adds up.
 If I could perform this check in an outer function then it should reduce the overhead of the runtime check.

+# Wrappers and runtime feature selection

+In my previous post I also talked about my SIMD wrapper.
+The purpose of this wrapper was to provide an interface that uses the widest available registers to it.
+The idea being I write my ray spheres collision test function using my wrapped SIMD types - the main benefits being that I don't need different implementions of `hit` for each SIMD intrinsics I might want to support and also I get some nice ergonomics like being able to use operators like `+` or `-` on my SIMD types.
+Not to mention enforcing some type safety, for examle introducing a SIMD boolean type that is returned by comparison functions and is then passed into blend functions - making the implicit SSE conventions explicit through types.

+That's all very nice, but it only worked at compile time.
+The catch being runtime `#[target_feature(enable)]` only works on functions.
+My wrapper had a lot of functions.
+On top of that the `hit` function needed to know which version of the SIMD wrapper it needed to call.
+My wrapper worked by bringing in the appropriate module at compile time, it didn't work at a function level.

+I was interested in implementing a runtime option.
+My first attempt at SIMD was using the runtime `target_feature` method but I had dropped it to try and write a wrapper.
+I was skeptical that I would be able to get my wrapper working with runtime feature detection, at least not without things getting very complicated - but I thought I'd give it a try.

 # Final performance results

 Test results are from my laptop running Window 10 home.
 I'm compiling with `cargo build --release` of course with `rustc 1.28.0-nightly (71e87be38 2018-05-22)`.
 My performance numbers for each iteration of my path tracer are: